-Born in Yorkshire, England, Iain Webb started ballet at the age of 14 and moved to London at 16, where he trained for two years with The Rambert School of Ballet, a year at The Royal Ballet School and a further year as an apprentice with The Sadler’s Wells Royal Ballet, where he was offered a full time position.
+Born in Yorkshire, England, Iain Webb started ballet at 14 and moved to London at 16, where he trained for 2 years with The Rambert School of Ballet and a year at The Royal Ballet School.
+He further spent a year as an apprentice with The Sadler’s Wells Royal Ballet, where he was offered a full time position.
 His main principal repertoire included Ashton’s The Dream, The Two Pigeons, La Fille mal Gardée (Colas and Alain), Bintley’s The Snow Queen, Fokine’s Les Sylphides and Petrushka, Balanchine’s The Prodigal Son and van Manen’s Five Tangos, Coppelia and Swan Lake.

 In 1989 he transferred to The Royal Ballet, Covent Garden, to perform character roles that included Bottom in Ashton’s The Dream, the Small Sister, Dancing Master and Napoleon in Cinderella and Mrs. Tiggy-Winkle and Pigling Bland in Tales of Beatrix Potter; MacMillan’s The Doctor in Different Drummer and a Client in Manon; and Sancho Panza in Baryshnikov’s production of Don Quixote.
 In 1996 Webb retired from The Royal Ballet, but was invited back as a guest artist to give three farewell performances at Covent Garden as the Small Sister in Ashton’s Cinderella.
 After retiring as a dancer, he was invited by Matthew Bourne to be Rehearsal Director for The West End, L.A. and Broadway seasons of Swan Lake and continued to work with Bourne on his production of Cinderella.